ihkaru/render-alerter/system-requirement.md

 - **F1.1:** Must perform a stateful, non-repainting backtest as per the logic defined in section 2.
 - **F1.2:** Must support configurable commission costs, applied to both entry and exit of a trade.
-- **F1.3:** Must correctly implement all risk management rules defined in the Pine Script, including stateful equity tracking, "Size Down," and "Fake Loss" simulations.
+- **F1.3:** Must correctly implement all risk management rules, including stateful equity tracking, "Size Down," and "Fake Loss" simulations.
 - **F1.4:** Must implement a timeframe-aware indicator "warm-up" period, fetching sufficient historical data and correctly aligning the backtest start to ensure indicators are valid from the very first evaluated candle.
-- **F1.5:** Must output a comprehensive results dictionary containing performance metrics, a detailed trade log, equity curve data, and all analytics data required by the UI.
+- **F1.5:** Must output a comprehensive results dictionary containing performance metrics, a detailed trade log, equity curve data, and all analytics data required by the UI. **(Updated)** The detailed trade log for each trade MUST include the calculated position size in USD (`entry_size_usd`).
-- **F1.6:** **Backtest Debugging Output:** If a backtest results in zero trades, the engine MUST return a `debug_info` object containing:
-  - The total count of primary buy signals (e.g., Golden Crosses) found.
+- **F1.6:** **Backtest Debugging Output:** If a backtest results in zero trades, the engine MUST return a `debug_info` object containing the count of primary buy signals and a breakdown of which filters caused the rejections.
-  - A dictionary counting the number of times each specific filter (RSI, Price Distance, etc.) was the reason for a rejected trade.
-  - A detailed log of the first ~20 failed events, showing the timestamp and the exact filter(s) that failed.
+- **(New) F1.7: End-of-Period Position Closure:** If a position is still open when the historical data is exhausted, the backtester MUST automatically close the trade at the `close` price of the final candle.
+This ensures the final P/L is accurately reported.

 #### F2: Live Alerting Service